brando90/snap-cluster-setup/README.md

 State that Brando should have already sent the e-mail and that **you will be working we me during the qurater doing research under CS 197**.
 CC me (Brando).
 The title email should be
-> Compute access request Snap Cluster -- Working With Brando Miranda CS197 for this quarter only the emails are:
+> Compute access request Snap Cluster -- Working With Brando Miranda CS197 for this quarter only and **include your full name and CSID/SNET**.
+The emails are:
 - Eric Pineda: eric.pineda@stanford.edu
 - Brando Miranda: brando9@stanford.edu
 We have an advanced video for how to use snap here: https://youtu.be/XEB79C1yfgE .